 Office of Student Access

-Maria Martinez, Interim Associate Vice President for Student Access
+Maria Martinez, Associate Vice President for Student Access

 College Hall Room 230

-The purpose of the Office of Student Access is to promote the completion of high school, the pursuit of college and the acquisition of higher education degrees for first generation and low income students.
-The Administrative Office of Student Access is located in College Hall, second floor.
-The following programs are housed within the area of student access.
-These offices are located in Eckhardt Hall.
+The purpose of the Office of Student Access is to promote the completion of high school, the pursuit of college enrollment and the acquisition of higher education degrees for first generation, disadvantaged youth and adults.
+The administrative Office of Student Access is located in College Hall.
+The following program officers are located in Eckhardt Hall.

-The Educational Opportunity Center Program (EOC) is made possible through a grant from the U.S. Department of Education.
-EOC provides counseling information on college admissions to qualified adults who want to enter or continue a program of postsecondary education.
-An important objective of EOC is to counsel participants regarding financial aid options and to assist in the application process; guidance on secondary school re-entry or entry to a GED program; academic advice and career counseling.
-The goal of EOC is to increase the number of adult participants who enroll in postsecondary education institutions.
-EOC provides post-secondary education and training information and application assistance to low income first generation adults who reside in the following counties: Jim Wells, Duval, Brooks, Kleberg, and Nueces.
+The Educational Opportunity Center Program (EOC) provides counseling and information on college admissions to adults age 19 and over who want to enter college or continue a program of postsecondary education.
+Services include: college admissions preparation, financial aid assistance, economic literacy, career advising, and GED completion if needed.
+EOC provides services to low income first generation adults who reside in the following counties: Jim Wells, Duval, Brooks, Kleberg, and Nueces.
 EOC Rural serves participants in the following counties: Hidalgo and Willacy.

 Talent Search (TS)